Gaussian Graphical Models for Partially Observed Multivariate Functional Data: Introduction

-To date, the literature on functional Gaussian graphical models has considered only the setting in which functional data are completely observed.
+To date, the literature on \bt{FGGM} has considered only the setting in which functional data are completely observed.
 However, functional data are often recorded with missing values.
-This is not the case of sparse functional data, where very few observations are available in the considered time domain \citep{Yao,James}.
+This is not the case of sparse functional data, i.e., when few observations are available in the considered time domain \citep{Yao,James}.
 It is rather the case when, for instance, the technological device that is used for taking measurements stops working properly for a certain period of time or when the measures are recorded but considered as not plausible for a variety of reasons.
 Situations like this give rise to functional data that are partially observed.
 In these cases, one may be interested in reconstructing the trajectories of the curves in the missing domains and in studying the dependence structure among the curves.

 There are approaches in the literature for partially observed functional data in the univariate case.
 In particular, \cite{Kraus} propose a methodology for the functional completion of univariate functional data through a functional linear regression with the observed data as predictors, while \cite{Delaigle_and_Hall} approximate fragmented functional data with a Markov chain model.
 Finally, \cite{Liebl2} define a new reconstruction operator, which belongs to a broader class than the class of linear operators and that is optimal in the sense that the reconstructed curve in the missing domain preserves the continuity at the extremes of the observed intervals.